ONElua/AdrenalineBubbleManager/README.md

 ux0:app/PSPEMUCFW/sce_module/adrenaline_kernel.skprx

 2. After taking care of step 1, then you can start using Adrenaline Bubbles Manager to create bubbles for your PSP/PSX content.

+### Changelog 5.20 ###
+- Added PS button option to Extra Settings menu.<br>
+- Added PS button option to Edit Bubble Settings menu.<br>
+- Added description for the options in Edit Bubble menu.<br>
+- Now you can set an image as boot.png again and inject the desired image, should be 480*272.<br>

 ### Changelog 5.19 ###
 - Added compatibility with adrenaline 6.8 thanks to LMAN.<br>